-“What happened, Jay?”
+“What happened?”
 Celia’s voice begged.
-“Where’s Rumor?”
+“Where is she?
+Where’s Rumor?”

 “What happened?”
 Now there was panic in her throat.
-She glanced at where the uniformed men crowded over the charred body.
+She glanced at where the uniformed men knelt over the charred body.

 It couldn’t mean what he thought it meant.

 Jay looked again at the stretcher in the ambulance.
 It was empty.
 Her body was gone.